anna099/hegel/actualisation/2-pleasure.md

 whole', Harris writes.[^46] Self-actualisation cannot be achieved through pleasure-seeking alone.

+Andrew Cutrofello suggests that *Pleasure and Necessity* prefigures Foucault's criticism of 'the repressive hypothesis' in *The History of Sexuality*.[^49.1] Foucault argues against the prevalent hypothesis that (particularly in the Victorian era) talk of sexuality is repressed by social authority and that, consequently, expressing one's sexuality is socially subversive.
+In fact, he claims, our very understanding of sexuality is socially constructed -- *conditioned* by these authorities we claim to subvert.
+Consequently, attempts to express one's *pleasure* against a repressive *necessity* actually amounts to one's *subsumption* under the discourse of that necessity.
+So, why does this discourse of 'repression' come about?
+Cutrofello suggests that

+> Hegel's answer is clear: because we live in an age in which we falsely define
+> individuals as the simple opposite of society as a whole.
+We will see
+> ourselves as repressed until we realize the inadequacy of defining ourselves
+> in terms of the pleasure principle.[^49.2]

+As such, although philosophers like Foucault like to criticise Hegel for affirming self-consciousness by denying the alterity of others.
+We can see here that Hegel does the very opposite: he shows that, in trying to affirm one's pleasure against society's necessity, one actually ends up subsumed by that necessity.
+Real self-recognition, we will see, comes about when the individual *reconciles* themselves to the alterity of others.
+The individualist who looks for some common essence in all humanity -- pleasure-seeking, in this instance -- will always fail for Hegel.

 So, Faust's desire earns him some kind of relationship with Gretchen, but their relationship never becomes something permanent and ethical; indeed, Gretchen ends up being charged with murder after she drowns the illegitimate child she